daithiocrualaoich/kolmogorov_smirnov/doc/index.rst

-By way of example, it is actually more convenient to include known failure cases like ``u32::max_value()`` in the QuickCheck test function rather than in a separate traditional test case function because the property code is available.
-So, when the QuickCheck fails for the overflow bug, add the test case like follows instead of in a separate function:
+By way of example, it is actually more convenient to include known failure cases like ``u32::max_value()`` in the QuickCheck test function rather than in a separate traditional test case function.
+So, when the QuickCheck fails for the overflow bug, add the test case like follows instead of as a new function:

 .. sourcecode:: rust